Weather in Indonesia in August

 Tomohon International Flower Festival

 Tomohon International Flower Festival is a floral extravaganza held in Tomohon, North Sulawesi, usually in August.
-The festival showcases the region's vibrant flower industry with elaborate flower displays, garden competitions, floral parades, and cultural performances.
+The festival showcases the region's vibrant flower industry with elaborate flower displays, yard competitions, floral parades, and cultural performances.

 Visitors can explore Tomohon's famous flower markets, participate in gardening workshops, and witness the creative floral arrangements that reflect the area's rich biodiversity.